Am1rArsalan/ds-algorithms/golang/5.stack-qeueue/problem.md

 ## Stack

 **Description:** A stack is a data structure that stores elements and allows for two main operations: push (add an element to the top) and pop (remove and return the element from the top).
 It follows the Last-In-First-Out (LIFO) principle.

+### problem-4:

+Find the nearest smaller element to the right of each element in an array.
+If there is no smaller element, return -1.

+Time Complexity: O(n)

+### problem-5:

+Find the largest rectangle area in a histogram.

+Time Complexity: O(n)